davidzhao1015/davidzhao1015.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a bioinformatician with PdD in microbiology.
+I am a bioinformatician with PhD in microbiology.

 I help biologists make scientific discoveries more accurately and efficiently.